ergochat/ergo/docs/MANUAL.md

     /CS REGISTER #channelname

-For example, `/CS REGISTER #channel` will register the channel `#test` to my account.
+For example, `/CS REGISTER #test` will register the channel `#test` to my account.
 If you have a registered channel, you can use `/CS OP #channel` to regain ops in it.
 Right now, the options for a registered channel are pretty sparse, but we'll add more as we go along.

 If your friends have registered accounts, you can automatically grant them operator permissions when they join the channel.
 For more details, see `/CS HELP AMODE`.